qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

       GeoTIFF, NetCDF, ...)
         * TODO: What are some "good" self-describing formats for non-geospatial data?

-* _TODO: breakout room activity here?_
+* _TODO: How to break up this extended "lecture" section and make it less exhausting?_

-* **Review of key geospatial metadata concepts (20 minutes)**
+* **Discussion: Review of key geospatial metadata concepts (20 minutes)**
     * Review of key geospatial metadata (projection, etc.).
 We assume participants are already familiar with this, but may have limited hands-on experience.
         * Even lat/lon coordinates need metadata (datum), particularly when the location data is of a high precision.
     * Common metadata standards, e.g., CF conventions for NetCDF data.
     * Provenance
-    * `ogrinfo` and `gdalinfo`
+    * Tools: `ogrinfo`/`gdalinfo`, `xarray`, `Panoply`

-* _TODO: breakout room activity here?
-Maybe have participants use `ogrinfo` or `gdalinfo` to inspect their datasets?
-Some datasets may not work with these commands._
+* _TODO: and/or breakout room activity here?_

-* **Break (60 minutes)**
+    * What approaches to data introspection have you used / are you comfortable with?
+    * What can you teach your teammates?
+    * What can your teammates teach you?

-* **Intro to JupyterHub (30 minutes)**
+* **Discussion: Intro to JupyterLab (20 minutes)**
-    * Tool for showing your work / tracking provenance.
-    * Jupyter Notebooks
     * Accessing the terminal
-    * Accessing the desktop
+    * Accessing the desktop / QGIS
+        * _TODO: Prior activities require use of QGIS; introduce this earlier? e.g.
+          JupyterHub intro early in workshop, come back later to introduce Notebooks?_
+    * Jupyter Notebooks as a tool for Literate Programming
+        * Showing your work / tracking provenance.
     * Walk through running an example notebook and viewing its output in QGIS?
+        * _TODO: Generate the example notebook._
+        * Maybe programmatically generate a random distribution of points over an area in Greenland (e.g. use the extent of "Greenland coastlines 2017" layer as the x/y extents for random-number generation, then filter those random coordinates using the "Greenland coastlines 2017" layer).
+        * Maybe filter the "Place names database" layer by:
+            * Random sample
+            * Maximum of a particular attribute

+* **Break (60 minutes)**

-* **Breakout room activity (20 minutes)**?
+* **Breakout room activity: Analyzing data with JupyterLab (30 minutes)**
-    * Pre-populate an example notebook that generates some basic data output.
-      Walk through running the notebook then viewing the output in QGIS.
-Maybe generate a random distribution of poitns over an area in greenland that might represent data colleciton points.
+    * Pick someone to "drive" with a screen share.
+Please rotate this responsibility!
+    * Run the example notebook from the "Intro to JupyterLab" discussion.
+    * Use your JupyterLab instance to inspect your group's chosen dataset.
+Try a few different methods!
+        * Use `ogrinfo`, `gdalinfo`, `ncdump -h`, `ncinfo`, `xarray`, ??? in a Jupyter Notebook.
+        * Include Markdown cells to tell a story: explain what each computation is doing, and what your group learned from the results of each computation.

+* **Discussion on fixing "bad" data (?? minutes)**
+    * ???
+    * What can I do if my data still does not look right? (e.g. it's possible nobody living knows how to resolve the problem, metadata may be incorrectly documented and you may need help from the data producer, briefly mention techniques like georegistration, bias correction)
+    * Tools: `ogr2ogr`, `gdal_translate`, `gdal_edit.py`

 * **Walk through Data Scenario #1 and solutions (30 minutes)**

+* **Breakout room activity: Fix some "bad" data (20 minutes)**
+    * Does your chosen dataset have issues that need fixing?
+If not, explore Data Scenarios?

 * **Breakout room activity: work on chosen datasets to reformat / add metadata if necessary**?
     * _TODO: What would groups do if their dataset doesn't need any changes?_